Skip to main content

 Payment Yield: A New Metric for Modern Finance

 When a payment generates a recurring financial return, it ceases to be a cost and becomes a contributor.
-A brand new metric measures this return across enterprise finance:
+A new metric measures this return across enterprise finance:

 Payment Yield = Measured Financial Return ÷ Total Payment Volume

-Research confirms that automation is turning AP into a profit-generating function.
-Organizations that have embraced modern AP solutions are experiencing significant reductions in processing costs while improving financial visibility and reducing inefficiencies.
-AP automation is shifting the department from a cost center to a strategic contributor to profitability and working capital optimization.
+This metric is made possible by modern payment infrastructure that transforms supplier acceptance behavior and unlocks the potential of every transaction.
+Organizations embracing modern AP solutions are experiencing significant reductions in processing costs while improving financial visibility, shifting the department from a cost center to a strategic contributor to profitability and working capital optimization (Planergy, 2025).

 Payment Yield marks the end of AP as a cost center.
+The function didn't change.
+Economics did.

 What You Can Do This Week